Specifications of World Seeker

 World Seeker Review

 Review of World Seeker

-MS World Seeker cruise ship is a newbuild passenger vessel designed for operations in the polar regions (Arctic and Antarctica).
-The vessel is owned by Mystic Invest (via the subsidiary Mystic Cruises) and operated under charter by Nicko Tours (subsidiary) and other small cruise companies.
+The 2022-built MS World Seeker cruise ship is a newbuild passenger vessel designed for operations in the polar regions (Arctic and Antarctica).
+The vessel is owned by Mystic Invest (via the subsidiary Mystic Cruises) and operated under charter by AOV-Atlas Ocean Voyages (US-based travel company, new cruise brand owned by Mystic Invest).
 The shipbuilder is WestSEA (naval shipyard in Viana do Castelo, Portugal).

 The ship World Seeker is the 6th vessel in a planned 10-ship fleet of Mystic Cruises, that includes the sisterships World Explorer (2019), World Voyager (2020), World Navigator (2021), World Traveller (2022), World Seeker (2022), World Adventurer (2023), World Discoverer (2023).

 The vessel is owned by the Portugal-based company Mystic Cruises and seasonally chartered by Atlas Ocean Voyages (for polar cruises) and also by the European river cruise operator Nicko Tours (for the rest of the season).
 The ship charterer Atlas Ocean Voyages (established in 2019) is a polar travel company specializing in expedition cruises to Antarctica using vessels with ice-strengthened hulls.
 The company's first charter boat is World Navigator, to be followed in 2022-2023 by the sisterships (fleetmates) World Traveller, World Seeker, World Adventurer, World Discoverer.